Digital Fatigue and Energy Data 2025

 Patterns observed in the data

-High digital exposure is normalised
+High digital exposure is now normalised

-Regret suggests dissatisfaction, not just heavy use
+Regret suggests more than heavy use alone

-The prevalence of regret indicates that time online is not only high in volume but often experienced as unsatisfying in hindsight.
-This makes regret an important signal of depletion, not just a secondary reaction.
+The prevalence of regret indicates that online time is not only high in volume but often experienced as unsatisfying in hindsight.

-Most people try to self-regulate when overwhelmed
+Most people recognise overload and attempt to self-regulate

-The most common coping response is to take a break, while only a small minority say they keep scrolling.
-This suggests that many people recognise digital overload and attempt to manage it, even if they still report fatigue or regret overall.
+The most common coping response when overwhelmed is to take a break, while only a small minority say they continue scrolling.

 Common reported coping responses